AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/MetropAccess-Reititin/README.md

-# Public transport calculations with MetropAccess-Reititin
+# Travel time/distance calculations with MetropAccess-Reititin

 This document demonstrates step by step, how public transport and walking travel times/distances were calculated using MetropAccess-Reititin -tool.